YosaiProject/yosai/doc/docs/installation_setup.md

 ## Installation

-First, install Yosai from PyPi:
+First, install Yosai from PyPI using pip:
     ``pip install yosai``

-This will install yosai.core, including its default configuration, and its dependencies.
+Installing from PyPI, using pip, will install the project package that includes ``yosai.core`` and ``yosai.web``, a default configuration, and project dependencies.

 ## Setup